-The theme for the first unit is creation.
+The theme for the first unit is Creation.
 Build the bulletin board before the first Sunday of the quarter.
-Choose a light-colored bulletin board backing, such as light yellow, light blue, or light green.
+Choose a lightcolored bulletin board backing.
 Use the scalloped cloud border (available from Regular Baptist Press; order no. 8580).
-Use 3" blue letters to make a sentence title: In the beginning, God created . . .
+Use blue letters to make a sentence title: In the beginning, God created . . .
 (EZ letters; order no. 8510).
 Center the title on the board as shown.
-To finish the sentence, use copies of creation pictures from resource kit #1242.
-Print teaching pictures 42-1, 42-2, 42-4, 42-5 from the resource CD.
-These pictures represent an overview of creation.
+To finish the sentence, print and use copies of the downloadable teaching pictures 42-1, 42-2, 42-3, 42-5.
+The pictures represent an overview of Creation.